 The next step is to design the information architecture using data inventory and organize it into an innovative information hierarchy.
 This is particularly beneficial during the prototyping stage.

-Having chosen a highly cost-efficient and easy to build and modify prototyping method, prototypes are developed with coordination between product and design team.
-This is then tested with different sets of users and the feedback collected in analysed for incorporating incremental changes.
+Having chosen a highly cost-efficient and easy-to-build and modify prototyping method, prototypes are developed with coordination between product and design team.
+This is then tested with different sets of users and the feedback collected is analyzed for incorporating incremental changes.
 This is where an agile business model is useful.